-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31st July 2017.
-This statement was approved by the University Court on 13 November 2017.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31st July 2018.
 We will review this statement annually.

 UWS is a “body corporate” under the terms of a statutory instrument.
 The University’s constitutional basis is contained within the Order of Council 2015.
-It has two governing bodies: the University Court and the University Senate.
+Our governing body is the University Court.

-The University is organised into six academic Schools for learning, teaching and research spread across four campuses in the west of Scotland and one in London.
+The University is organised into five academic Schools for learning, teaching and research spread across four campuses in the west of Scotland and one in London.

 We purchase a wide range of goods and services from suppliers including:

 Procuring goods and services from suppliers linked to supply chains across the world presents risks of slavery and human trafficking.
 We believe that this risk is minimised due to the checks that we carry out on our suppliers.

-Much of our procurement of goods and services is carried out through Advanced Procurement for Universities and Colleges (APUC) Ltd of which UWS is a member.
-APUC requires all suppliers to sign a Supply Chain Code of Conduct confirming that it does not use forced, involuntary or underage labour, provides suitable working conditions and treats employees fairly.
+Much of our procurement of goods and services is carried out through the APUC (Advanced Procurement for Universities and Colleges) Ltd Framework of which UWS is a member.
+APUC requires all suppliers to adopt their Supply Chain Code of Conduct which confirms that it does not use forced, involuntary or underage labour, provides suitable working conditions and treats employees fairly.